-- File upload for customers.
-Use this option to let customers design their own customized T-shirts.
-With this option, your clients can upload a picture or photo to print it on the clothes.
-To do that, enter the text into the option name field, like, Upload your photo, and choose Upload Files from the Input type drop-down.
-Check the Required option box, so your customers can upload a file before adding the product to the cart.
+File upload for customers.
+Use this input field to let customers design their own customized T-shirts.
+With this field, your clients can upload a picture or photo to print it on the clothes.
+To do that, enter the text into the name field, like, Upload your photo, and choose File Uploader from the Input type drop-down.
+Check the Required field box, so your customers can upload a file before adding the product to the cart.

-This is how options can look at the checkout
+This is how options and input fields can look at the checkout

 - Custom text fields.
-This option can be used similar to the previous one, for customers to enter a phrase they want to be printed or embroidered on a T-shirt.
-To add this option, enter the option name like Front text and/or Back text, and choose Text Field or Text Area from the Input type drop-down.
-Check the Required option box if your customers must fill the text field/area out before adding the product to the cart.
+This input field can be used similar to the previous one, for customers to enter a phrase they want to be printed or embroidered on a T-shirt.
+To add this field, enter the field name like Front text and/or Back text, and choose Text Field or Text Area from the Input field type drop-down.
+Check the Required field box if your customers must fill the text field/area out before adding the product to the cart.

 Each possible set of options for a particular product is a variation of that product.
 For example, M-size red T-shirt is one variation, and L-size red T-shirt is another.